axelson/scenic_live_reload/README.md

 root scene will be killed, when it is restarted it will use any new code currently in the running beam instance.

+How it works:
-Uses [exsync](https://github.com/falood/exsync) to watch the file system.
-Then when you edit a file with your editor, exsync will trigger a recompile and reload of the affected beam files.
+* Uses [exsync](https://github.com/falood/exsync) to watch the file system
+* When you edit a file with your editor, exsync recompiles and reloads that beam file
+* `exsync` notifies `scenic_live_reload` that files were reloaded
+* `scenic_live_reload` kills the currently displayed root scene
+* The OTP Supervisor for that scene restarts the scene with the updated code

 # Demo